Nun fighting sale of convent to Katy Perry dies in court

 The Archdiocese of Los Angeles sued to block the sale in 2015, arguing the nuns did not have authority to sell the property to Hollister.

-A judge ruled in 2016 that the sale was invalid, paving the way for Perry to buy the site from the archdiocese. — AFP
+A judge ruled in 2016 that the sale was invalid, paving the way for Perry to buy the site from the archdiocese. — Reuters